HIKING GEAR for Families - What You Need to Start Hiking With Kids

 Nice to have

 1. Hiking pants – totally not necessary, but oh, so nice!
-I have these from Eddie Bower and am happy with them.
-Dirt and debris falls right off, they are somewhat water and wind repellant, and they breath and move easily.
+I have women’s guide pro pants from Eddie Bower and am happy with them.
+Dirt and debris fall right off, they are somewhat water and wind repellant, and they breath and move easily.
 My husband has the same pair in men’s style.
 Interestingly, his have back pockets and mine don’t.
 Hmm.

 I would also recommend hiking pants for kids that go from shorts to pants.
-I know… so dorky, but the flexibility can’t be beat, and most kids look cute in anything :) We haven’t sprung for these yet, but they’re perfect for spring and fall hikes where the temperature can change quickly and dramatically.
+The flexibility can’t be beat, and they’re perfect for spring and fall hikes where the temperature can change quickly and dramatically.

 2. Hiking shoes – my husband and I have hiking shoes, and we find they offer more traction and support.
 If you start to hike often you may want to upgrade your sneakers.

 3. Hydration pack & water bladder -- this is a bag with a special pocket and hole for a water bladder & straw, to allow for sipping water easily while hiking.
 Choose one that will fit nicely on you and/or your child.
-Choose a bladder with a cap large enough for your hand to fit inside, so drying it is a lot easier.
+Choose a bladder with a cap large enough for your hand to fit inside, which makes cleaning and drying it a lot easier.
 Our children drink a lot more water with the bladder, and they love drinking out of the straw.
 It’s the little things!

 We bought a very small one for our 6 year old, and it’s just ok.
 It has just enough room for his water and his snacks, but it would be nice if it had room for a layer.
 However, it’s very light and small, and that’s good for him.